tomato42/tls13-spec/draft-ietf-tls-tls13.md

   received, starting at ClientHello up to the present time, with the exception of the Finished message, including the type and length fields of the handshake messages.
-This is the concatenation of all the exchanged Handshake structures in plaintext form.
+This is the concatenation of all the exchanged Handshake structures in plaintext form (even if they were encrypted on the wire).

 configuration
 : When the known_configuration extension is in use ({{known-configuration-extension}},